 Directors and Key Managerial Personnel

-Necessary resolutions for the appointment / re-appointment of the aforesaid directorsand their detailed profiles have been included in the notice convening the ensuing AGM anddetails of the proposal for appointment / reappointment are mentioned in the explanatorystatement of the notice.
+Necessary resolutions for the re-appointment of the aforesaid director and the detailedprofile has been included in the notice convening the ensuing AGM and details of theproposal for re-appointment is mentioned in the explanatory statement of the notice.

-There was no other change in the Key Managerial Personnel during the year.
+There was no change in the Key Managerial Personnel during the year.

 Details of managerial remuneration as required under Rule 5(1) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are given as perAnnexure C' to this report.
 Directors' Responsibility Statement In accordance withthe provisions of section 134(3)(c) of the Companies Act 2013 and based on theinformation provided by the management your directors state that: i.
 In the preparationof annual accounts the applicable accounting standards have been followed; ii.
 Accountingpolicies selected were applied consistently.